- Policy requirements for all suspected dishonesty

 While most cases involving AS&E graduate students fall under the AS&E academic honesty policy, graduate students who engage in academic dishonesty in the pursuit of sponsored research, normally termed “misconduct in research,” are adjudicated through departmental procedures established by the AS&E dean of graduate studies in order to comply with federal statutes that bind funding agencies.
 Contact the dean to initiate that process.

-These are the rules you must follow whenever you suspect academic dishonesty.
+These are the rules you must follow whenever you suspect a student (or students) of violating the academic honesty policy:

-- You are required to report suspected academic dishonesty.
-If you don’t, the University can’t identify students who cheat repeatedly.
+- You are required to report suspected academic honesty infractions.
+If you don’t, the University can’t identify students whose actions repeatedly violate the academic honesty policy.

-- You are required to use the Board on Academic Honesty processes to report academic dishonesty.
+- You are required to use the Board on Academic Honesty processes to report academic honesty violations.
 If you don’t, the University can’t ensure consistent treatment of similar cases.
 Faculty are not allowed to:

-- Come to a private agreement or penalty with a student suspected of academic dishonesty.
+- Come to a private agreement or penalty with a student suspected of academic honesty violation.

 - Propose or implement any consequence for a student declining to sign an academic honesty form other than submitting a board resolution form.

-- Do not ask or allow a student suspected of academic dishonesty to drop or withdraw from a course.*
+- Do not ask or allow a student suspected of violating the academic honesty policy to drop or withdraw from a course.*

 - Students with a violation in a course cannot elect the S/F option, even if selected prior to the violation.*